MrATX/SQL_Challenge/README.md

   8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

   ## Additional Analysis
-  Exported data into a Pandas DataFrame and created visualizations analyzing:

-    The most common salary ranges for employees
+  Exported data into a Pandas DataFrame and created visualizations analyzing the most common salary ranges for employees, and the average salary by title.

    ![Visualizations/salary_ranges.png](Visualizations/salary_ranges.png)

-   The Average Salary by Title

    ![Visualizations/avg_salaries.png](Visualizations/avg_salaries.png)